XGRIDS Pro Guide™ / Module 7: Advanced PortalCam

 Control Point Marking

-Control points are in-scan markers that serve two distinct purposes: anchoring segments to a shared coordinate reference for Map Fusion, and improving spatial consistency between maps in multi-scan projects.
-The PortalCam control point workflow is different from the K1/L2 Pro workflow in one key respect: the PortalCam must be placed on the tripod and set down at the control point location, not held in hand.
+Control points are in-scan markers that serve 2 distinct purposes: anchoring segments to a shared coordinate reference for Map Fusion, and improving spatial consistency between maps in multi-scan projects.
+The PortalCam control point workflow differs from the K1/L2 Pro workflow in 1 key respect: the PortalCam must be placed on the tripod and set down at the control point location, not held in hand.

 Prerequisites